Be a Part of Our Learning Community

 Huntingdon College, founded in 1854, is a community of faith, wisdom, and service.
 The College serves approximately 1,100 students in traditional undergraduate programs and in the Evening Bachelor’s Degree (EBD), part of the W. James Samford Jr. School of Business and Professional Studies.
 Huntingdon provides an outstanding liberal arts education in an atmosphere that supports spiritual growth and inquiry.
 An excellent employee benefits program and the opportunity to work in a setting that supports growth in mind, body, and spirit await you at Huntingdon College.

-Huntingdon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Bachelor of Arts, Bachelor of Science, and Associate of Arts.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 with questions about the accreditation of Huntingdon College.
+Huntingdon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate degree.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Huntingdon College.

-Huntingdon’s Teacher Education programs are accredited by the Alabama State Department of Education.
-The music program is accredited by the National Association of Schools of Music (NASM).
+Huntingdon’s Educator Preparation programs are approved by the Alabama State Department of Education.
+The Music program is accredited by the National Association of Schools of Music (NASM).
+The Biochemistry program is accredited by the American Society for Biochemistry and Molecular Biology (ASBMB).

 Huntingdon College is a smoke-free campus.